The UpCode program is an internship program in which multiple teams of

 Testing & Iteration: Debug, refine, and integrate your product.

-In addition, at the completion of the program, all interns will receive a private personalized reflection
+All interns will receive a private personalized reflection

-Finally, all interns also receive advice from our partners
+All interns also receive advice from our partners

 at Collegewise on how to position this experience in college applications.